Pakistan to stay on terror financing watchdog’s ‘gray list’

 Still, being on the Paris-based international watchdog’s “gray list” can scare away investors and creditors, hurting exports, output and consumption.
 It also can make global banks wary of doing business with a country.

-Pakistan has said it continues to detain suspects involved in terror financing to comply with tasks set by the watchdog.
-A Pakistani-based independent think tank, Tabadlab, has estimated that it has cost the country’s economy $38 billion since it was put on the gray list in 2018.
+Pakistan, whose economy has steadily declined since 2018, has said that it continues to detain suspects involved in terror financing to comply with tasks set by the watchdog.
+A Pakistani-based independent think tank, Tabadlab, has estimated that it has cost the country’s economy $38 billion since it was put on the gray list.

 The FATF is made up of 37 member countries, including the United States, and two regional groups, the Gulf Cooperation Council and the European Commission.
 Currently, only Iran and North Korea are blacklisted.